-Once a silver mine, the area known variously as Shuniah Mines or Trowbridge Forest, now managed by Black Sheep Mountain Bike Club, has 17 km of singletrack and 14 km of double track.
+Once a silver mine, the area known variously as Shuniah Mines or Trowbridge Forest, now managed by Black Sheep Mountain Bike Club, has 17 kilometres of singletrack and 14 kilometres of double track.
 Located in boreal forest with rolling hills and a few rocky outcroppings, trails are both technical and old-school flowy, with newly built berm banks.
 The Kinsmen Park campsite even has waterfalls for swimming.

 Sault Ste.
 Marie

 The Hiawatha Highlands in Algoma Country is the epicentre of all “Soo” mountain biking.
 It’s loaded with 31 intermediate to advanced paths.
-Well-drained, firm trails run through northern hardwood forests that lead into over 100 km worth of nearby backcountry trails.
+Well-drained, firm trails run through northern hardwood forests that lead into over 100 kilometres worth of nearby backcountry trails.
 Ride up King Mountain for an amazing view of Lake Superior near Stokely Lodge.
 Park at Kinsmen Club and dip into Crystal Creek for a waterfall swim.
-Post ride, grab an ice cream and snacks at the park store.
+Post-ride, grab an ice cream and snacks at the park store.

 Local Bike Shop: Vélorution